sendbird/sendbird-calls-android/README.md

 ```

 ## Install and configure the SDK
-Download and install the SDK using Gradle.
+Download and install the SDK using `Gradle`.

 ```groovy
 dependencies {
     implementation 'com.sendbird.sdk:sendbird-calls:0.6.1'
 }
 ```

-## Android Permissions
+## Grant system permissions to the SDK
-The SDK’s manifest declares the permissions required to access audio and video via the microphone and camera, as shown here:
+The SDK requires system permissions.
+The following permissions allow the SDK to access microphone and use audio, as shown here:

 ```manifest
 <uses-permission android:name="android.permission.MODIFY_AUDIO_SETTINGS" />